mendix/docs/content/en/docs/howto/integration/use-the-data-importer.md

 Once you are satisfied with the changes, click **OK** to save or **Cancel** to discard your changes.

 {{% alert color="info" %}}
-The **Edit Entity** feature is useful for CSV import, as all the columns of an CSV file are marked as String by default, so you can change the data type if necessary.
+The **Edit Entity** feature is useful for CSV import, as all the columns of a CSV file are marked as String by default, so you can change the data type if necessary.
 The following table shows the source-to-target data conversion matrix:

 Input CSV File